Having an outdated resume can cost you the interview—even if you have all of the qualifications an employer wants to see.

 Fortunately, the mistakes that make your resume look outdated are all easy to fix.
 The following guide explains how to overhaul your resume to give you a leg up on the competition.

-9 Signs You Need to Redo Your Resume for 2019
+9 Signs You Need to Redo Your Resume

 1. You’ve listed a home address.